LielNagar/Connectify_FinalProj/README.md

 # Getting Started

 This project was created by Liel Nagar, you are welcome to sign in and test my application.
-If you want to get a quick view, you can always type test@gmail as your email and your password is 123
+If you want to get a quick view, you can always type test@gmail.com as your email and your password is 123

 ## Available Scripts